 Every discussion of the health risks of vaping should begin with a comparison to cigarette smoking.
 This is important for two reasons.
 First, vapes are designed to be reduced-harm alternatives to smoking cigarettes.
 Second, it’s important to weigh vaping versus smoking because the vast majority of vapers are smokers or ex-smokers.

 When it comes to science though, not enough studies employ a direct comparison between vaping and smoking.
 That’s a missed opportunity.
 It’s understood that smoking is bad for you with many health risks, but is vaping bad for you?
 How can does vaping affect your health?
-Separate from the absolute safety of vaping, it’s imperative to know if vaping is at much safer than smoking.
+Separate from understanding the absolute safety of vaping, it’s imperative to know if vaping is much safer than smoking.

 Public Health England has been unequivocal in its findings: vaping is at least 95 percent safer than smoking.
 They understand that studying the dangers of vaping alone is only half of the subject, since vaping exists primarily as an alternative to smoking.
 Since there aren’t many studies that employ a direct comparison, the available information on vaping must be measured against the available information on cigarette smoking, rather than in isolation.